If you’re wondering how to start a small online business in Texas, we’re here to help.

 This is the www.YourBusinessNameHere.com or whatever you want to call it.

-Of course you’ll have to ensure what you want is available and that’s as easy as checking on Google Domains.
+Of course, you’ll have to ensure what you want is available and that’s as easy as checking on Google Domains.
 No, you can’t simply type the domain in the address bar and if there’s no website, then it’s available.
 That simply means a website isn’t connected to the domain, yet.
+You must verify through a certified domain registrar (i.e. Google Domains, GoDaddy, NameCheap, etc.) if the domain name is available.

-You’ve purchased it and it’s in your name, now you just need a place to “point” the domain name to.
+You’ve purchased it and it’s in your name, now you just need a place to “point” the domain name.
 Let’s talk about website hosting.

 Small Business Web Hosting